dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

   clusterid: "46b205a4298c625c4bca2206b7a82dd3"
 ```

-Again note the `clusterid` in the `parameters` section referencing the second cluster's UUID
+Again note the `clusterid` in the `parameters` section referencing the second cluster's UUID.

+!!!
+Note
+    Again, keep in mind that also the `resturl` parameter is specific to your environment as it contains the route to heketi using the public URL.

 &#8680; Add the new *StorageClass*: